mortenson/drupal-docker-lite/README.md

 ```

 Now a `ddl` command should be available to you.
 Run `ddl help` to get started.

-# Multiple instances

-Since this project just uses stock docker-compose, you should be able to clone
-it into multiple directories and spin up/down instances without any issues.

 # Running PHPUnit tests